-Elevations in lipid parameters including total cholesterol, low-density lipoprotein (LDL), highdensity lipoprotein (HDL) and triglycerides have been reported commonly in patients treated with RoActemra.
+Elevations in lipid parameters including total cholesterol, low-density lipoprotein (LDL), highdensity lipoprotein (HDL) and triglycerides were observed in patients treated with RoActemra.

 Assessment of lipid parameters should be performed 4 to 8 weeks following initiation of RoActemra therapy.
 Patients should be managed according to local clinical guidelines for management of hyperlipidaemia.